Kong/kongponents/docs/components/table.md

 ```

 We can also add custom row attributes via a prop called `rowAttrs` - this prop is a Function that returns an object comprising the conditional custom attributes
-that you want the rows to have. `hasSideBorder` prop must be passed in to enable custom row attributes.
+that you want the rows to have.
-In the following example, the rows have a custom green color if enabled is true, and yellow if enabled is false, coming from the
+In the following example, the rows have a custom green color if enabled is true, and yellow if enabled is false.
-custom `rowAttrs` function.
 We can also add a custom data-testid onto each row using these attributes (you can inspect it to see there is a custom data-testid attribute with `rowItem` on each row).

 <template>
   <KTable
-    :options="tableOptions"
+    :options="tableOptionsRowAttrs"
     hasSideBorder
     :rowAttrs="rowAttrsFn"
     />